pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Import user defined secrets in YAML format as ytt data.values

-The `import_data_values_secrets` is an array of additional secrets in YAML format that can be imported into the provisioner as data.values under the `data.values.imported` key.
+The `import_data_values_secrets` is an array of additional secrets in YAML format that can be imported into the Namespace Provisioner as data.values under the `data.values.imported` key.
 The Namespace Provisioner package creates a SecretImport for each secret listed in the array in the `tap-namespace-provisioning` namespace.
 Alternatively, you can manually create a SecretExport for the same secrets and export them to the `tap-namespace-provisioning` namespace.
 The following parameters are available:

 - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
 - `namespace`: Namespace where the secret exists.